nautechsystems/nautilus_trader/docs/integrations/bybit.md

 ## Symbology

-To distinguish between different product types on Bybit, the following instrument ID suffix’s are used:
+To distinguish between different product types on Bybit, the following instrument ID suffixes are used:

 - `-SPOT`: Spot cryptocurrencies
 - `-LINEAR`: Perpetual and futures contracts